jankazil/isd-lite-data/README.md

 ## Usage

-This repository provides the following top-level scripts for downloading and pre-processing ISDLite data:
+This repository provides the following top-level scripts for downloading and pre-processing ISDLite data for the contiguous United States and Switzerland.
+The workflow is

-### 1. CONUS_Metadata_Download.py
+1. Download ISD-Lite station metadata file
+2. Download ISD-Lite station observations

+### Contiguous United States

+**1. CONUS_Metadata_Download.py**

 Downloads IDS-Lite station metadata and filters it to produce a list of stations located in the contiguous United States (CONUS) that have observations available within a user-specified date range.
-The resulting metadata is stored in a text file for later use.
+The resulting metadata file is saved.

 **Usage:**